All About Our CSA Membership

 - Good variety, selection and reliability – every week is a surprise!

-- To support the type of farming most beneficial for people, plants and the planet!
+- To support the type of farming most beneficial for people, plants, animals and the planet!

 What is Community Supported Agriculture?

 The CSA model is a mutually beneficial arrangement between producers and consumers.
-It allows people to become members of a farm and in so doing, engage in their agricultural community.
-After growing vegetables in partnership with CSA members for 11 years, we recognize the importance of this arrangement both financially and socially in building a sustainable and local agriculture.
+It allows people to become members of a farm and in so doing, engaged directly in their local agricultural community.
+After growing vegetables in partnership with CSA members for 12 years, we recognize the importance of this arrangement both financially and socially in building a sustainable and local agriculture.
 It is unlikely that we would be farming today if it were not for the Community Supported Agriculture model.
 The up-front investment made by our members each year has been critical to the development of our farm.

 By becoming a CSA member, you share in the bounty of our farm!
-CSA members pick up a selection of in-season, fresh, organic vegetables from our farm or at drop-off locations every week from approximately mid-June to the end of October.
-Regular communication with the farmers allows CSA members to learn about our farming practices and to develop a deeper connection to where your food is coming from.
+CSA members pick up a selection of in-season, fresh, organic vegetables from our farm or at drop-off locations every week from approximately the 3rd week in June to the end of October.
+Regular communication from the farmers allows CSA members to learn about our farming practices and to develop a deeper connection to where your food is coming from.

 What will be in my CSA Share?